Al Shifa medical complex After 14 days of siege by the Israeli forces. © MSF.

 Comprehensive medical and humanitarian support is vital, though health services are often scarce.

-MSF provides medical care based on needs alone and work hard to reach people who need help the most.
+MSF provides medical care based on needs alone and works hard to reach people who need help the most.

 Gaza FAQ